Explained – What White Finds Wonderful in Walsh - Irish Boxing

 “I don’t pick and chose opponents, that’s why Dana is pushing me because he knows I’m bringing this UFC mindset.
 I want to make these big fights happen and obviously, with Dana White helping and with a promoter like Tom Loeffler, I think we are going to change boxing a lot.
 I’m going to make these big fights happen.
 Even though I’m young I’ll fight anybody.”

-Walsh will make the first defense of his WBC United States Silver light-middleweight crown against Cuban Livan Navarro [13(7)-1], on August 26 at the Commerce Casino in Los Angeles, California.
+Walsh will make the first defense of his WBC United States Silver light-middleweight crown against “El Pitbull” Juan Jose Velasco on Saturday at the Commerce Casino in Los Angeles, California.